futuretap/InAppSettingsKit/README.md

 Subclassing notes
 -----------------
 If you'd like to customize the appearance of InAppSettingsKit, you might want to subclass `IASKAppSettingsViewController` and override some `UITableViewDataSource` or `UITableViewDelegate` methods.
-If you do subclass, make sure to override the `-initWithNibName:bundle:` method in any case:

-    - (id)initWithNibName:(NSString *)nibNameOrNil bundle:(NSBundle *)nibBundleOrNil {
-        return [super initWithNibName:@"IASKAppSettingsView" bundle:nibBundleOrNil];
-    }

 More information